bryab/maya-types/README.md

 # Limitations

-## Short and Long-form parameters
+## Short and Long-form flags

-Mixing "short" and "long" form parameters is not allowed.
-For example, this will not work:
+Long and short-form flags cannot be mixed with these type definitions.
+This will produce an error:

 `maya.cmds.xform(q=True,matrix=True)`

 Instead do one of these:

 `maya.cmds.xform(q=True,m=True)`

 `maya.cmds.xform(query=True,matrix=True)`